 - Comprehensive security response process – employing a comprehensive security response process that helps Microsoft effectively manage security incidents while providing the predictability and transparency that customers need in order to minimize disruptions to their businesses.

-It is impossible to completely prevent vulnerabilities from being introduced during the development of large-scale software projects.
-As long as human beings write software code, no software is perfect and mistakes that lead to imperfections in software will be made.
+It is impossible to completely prevent vulnerabilities from being introduced while developing large-scale software projects.
+As long as human beings write software code, no software is perfect, and mistakes that lead to software imperfections will be made.
 Some imperfections (“bugs”) simply prevent the software from functioning exactly as intended, but other bugs may present vulnerabilities.
 Not all vulnerabilities are equal; some vulnerabilities won’t be exploitable because specific mitigations prevent attackers from using them.
 Nevertheless, some percentage of the vulnerabilities that exist in a given piece of software poses the potential to be exploitable.

 How does Microsoft identify Malware & PUPs

-The four major basis or criteria for classifications by Microsoft uses are:
+The four major bases or criteria for classifications by Microsoft uses are:

 - Malicious Software or Malware